 Warning– if you receive phone calls from companies asking if you want to further your education, know that they are third party venders receiving commissions for each “successful” call that is used by for-profit schools to generate recruiting prospects.
 Reputable schools don’t make “cold calls.”
 My advice: JUST SAY NO!

-VI - DISTANCE LEARNING
+VII - DISTANCE LEARNING

 Anyone who uses the internet for any reason is exposed to a plethora of banner advertisements for online (distance learning) education programs and degrees (mostly from for-profit schools).
 Online education certainly has advantages, particularly for “Over 40” job seekers and worker who have family and other obligations.
 It allows you to take courses from colleges and university not geographically located near you.
 I once advised a student living in the Bay Area who was taking graduate-level courses through San Diego State University.

 Also, many online programs are accelerated, which means you can finish the program sooner than you would in a ‘brick-and-mortar’ classroom.